Skip to main content

 | POSIX Pipe

-Pipes STDOUT from the left hand command to STDIN of the right hand command
+Pipes stdout from the left hand command to stdin of the right hand command

 Description

 This token behaves much like pipe would in Bash or similar shells.
-It passes STDOUT along the pipeline while merging STDERR stream with the parents STDERR stream.
+It passes stdout along the pipeline while merging stderr stream with the parents stderr stream.

 It can be used interchangeably with the arrow pipe, ->, in shell scripts.